Air carriage contract cannot be cancelled with retroactive effect

-Supreme Court judgment, HR-2025-823-A, (case no. 24-144137SIV-HRET), civil case, appeal against Borgarting Court of Appeal's judgment 4 June 2024.
+Supreme Court judgment 8 May 2025, HR-2025-823-A, (case no. 24-144137SIV-HRET), civil case, appeal against Borgarting Court of Appeal's judgment 4 June 2024.

 Schenker AS (Counsel Tage Brigt Andreassen Skoghøy) v.
 Grieg Seafood Sales AS (Counsel Jan Magne Isaksen)

 In 2021, the freight company Schenker AS undertook an assignment for Grieg Seafoods AS to transport 76 tons of frozen salmon to China.
 Due to insufficient cooling capacity at Guangzhou airport, the parties agreed to have the salmon delivered to the recipients quickly after arrival.
 However, mandatory infection control measures from Chinese authorities led to the delivery taking place four days later.
-A large part of the cargo that had been left outdoors was then spoiled.
+A large part of the shipment that had been left outdoors was then spoiled.

 In its individual assessment, the Supreme Court concluded that the strict conditions for retroactive termination were not met.
-It was emphasised that Grieg Seafood AS's customers in China had paid in advance, and that the company had thus been compensated for the freight costs.
+It was emphasised that Grieg Seafood AS's customers in China had paid in advance, and that the company had thus been compensated for the freight charge.
 Indirect consequences of the cancellation in the form of unresolved claims from the Chinese customers had to be brought as compensation claims.

-Read the judgment from the Supreme Court (Norwegian only) (PDF)
+Read the judgment from the Supreme Court (PDF)

 Area of law: Aviation law.
 Contract law.